-A new generation of forward thinking retailers are looking to develop product label solutions that surpass the national brand, yielding higher sales and profit margins.
+A new generation of forward thinking retailers are looking to develop private label solutions that surpass the national brand, yielding higher sales and profit margins.
 With this in mind, a best-in-class regional retailer challenged ArchPoint to create a best in-class non-foods product that would grow their private label category share, while giving their consumers exceptional value.

 ArchPoint Sourcing Roadmap

 Instead of simply offering a product at a price, ArchPoint put in “the work” to yields a sustainable, incrementally profitable solution.
 This work is guided by our methodology which reflects our heritage as experienced executives and management consultants.
 Our method involves the following five steps:

 Assessment & Strategy

 Data Mining – ArchPoint’s approach to analyzing market information through syndicated market data, social media data mining and consumer surveys provided insights about the category and its top-selling items, consumer sentiments and perceptions and consumer demand.

 Competitive Market & Product Design Analysis – ArchPoint thoroughly analyzed every product at every major retailer in the competitive market.
 This included assessing product elements such as size, count, price, weight, thickness and functionality.